-- The selection procedure established under subsection (1), shall comply with the following: - (a) in cases when the providers of the airport services need 10 to meet appropriate standards, conditions and technical specifications, the standards, conditions and specifications shall be established in liaison with the Authority; - (b) the selection criteria laid down in any standards, conditions or technical specifications shall be relevant, objective, transparent and nondiscriminatory; and - (c) if the provider of airport services ceases activities before the end of the period for which the provider was contracted, a new provider of airport services shall be selected using the same procedure specified in this section. - (3) An airport operator, when selecting an airport services provider, shall comply with selection procedures based on the following principles: - 25 (a) established standard conditions or technical specifications which are relevant, objective, transparent, nondiscriminatory and includes proof of- - (i) the applicant having been licensed; - (ii) the financial strength of the applicant; - (iii) the availability of equipment appropriate to the requirements of the airport in question; - (iv) a statement on intended service level for its customers: - 35 (v) the technical competence of the applicant; and
+(2) The selection procedure established under subsection (1), shall comply with the following:

+- (a) in cases when the providers of the airport services need to meet appropriate standards, conditions and technical specifications, the standards, conditions and specifications shall be established in liaison with the Authority; - (b) the selection criteria laid down in any standards, conditions or technical specifications shall be relevant, objective, transparent and non-discriminatory; and - (c) if the provider of airport services ceases activities before the end of the period for which the provider was contracted, a new provider of airport services shall be selected using the same procedure specified in this section.

-- (vi) sufficient insurance cover to the security and safety of installations, aircraft, equipment and persons as well as environmental protection and compliance with the relevant legislation; and - (b) consultation with airport users before the tendering process. - (4) The Authority may issue any additional principles, conditions or specifications to be applied in the selection of an airport services provider. - (5) If the number of providers of airport services is limited in accordance with sections ninety-eight or ninety-nine, the Authority may permit an airport services provider to provide airport services without being subject to the selection procedure laid down in subsection (2) and (3). - (6) The Authority, may, without applying the procedures 15 specified in this section, authorise another undertaking to provide airport services at the airport where- - (a) an airport operator has direct or indirect control over that undertaking; or - (b) the undertaking has direct or indirect control over the airport 20 operator. - 105.
-(1) A person shall not provide airport services without a permit for the provision of airport services issued under this Part. - (2) A commercial entity shall not be granted a permit for provision of airport services unless- 25 - (a) its principal place of business and its registered office are located in Zambia; - (b) a minimum of ten percent of the commercial entity's shares are owned by citizens; and - (c) it pays the prescribed fee for issuance of the permit.
-30 - (3) An applicant for grant of an airport services permit shall satisfy the Authority that the applicant- - (a) is financially sound; - (b) has sufficient insurance cover for the security and safety of installations, aircrafts, equipment and persons; and - (c) is compliant with laws relating to the environment and other relevant legislation.
+(3) An airport operator, when selecting an airport services provider, shall comply with selection procedures based on the following principles:

+- (a) established standard conditions or technical specifications which are relevant, objective, transparent, nondiscriminatory and includes proof of- - (i) the applicant having been licensed; - (ii) the financial strength of the applicant; - (iii) the availability of equipment appropriate to the requirements of the airport in question; - (iv) a statement on intended service level for its customers; - (v)the technical competence of the applicant; and

+Selection of providers of airport services (vi) sufficient insurance cover to the security and safety of installations, aircraft, equipment and persons as well as environmental protection and compliance with the relevant legislation; and

+(b) consultation with airport users before the tendering process.

+(4) The Authority may issue any additional principles, conditions or specifications to be applied in the selection of an airport services provider.

+(5) If the number of providers of airport services is limited in accordance with sections ninety-eight or ninety-nine, the Authority may permit an airport services provider to provide airport services without being subject to the selection procedure laid down in subsection (2) and (3).

+(6) The Authority, may, without applying the procedures specified in this section, authorise another undertaking to provide airport services at the airport where-

+- (a) an airport operator has direct or indirect control over that undertaking; or - (b) the undertaking has direct or indirect control over the airport operator.

+105. (1) A person shall not provide airport services without a permit for the provision of airport services issued under this Part.

+(2) A commercial entity shall not be granted a permit for provision of airport services unless-

+- (a) its principal place of business and its registered office are located in Zambia; - (b) a minimum of ten percent of the commercial entity's shares are owned by citizens; and - (c) it pays the prescribed fee for issuance of the permit.

+(3) An applicant for grant of an airport services permit shall satisfy the Authority that the applicant-

+(a) is financially sound;

+- (b) has sufficient insurance cover for the security and safety of installations, aircrafts, equipment and persons; and - (c) is compliant with laws relating to the environment and other relevant legislation.

-Requirements for grant of airport services permit
+Requirements for grant of airport services permit 106.
+(1) An application for an airport services permit shall be made to the Authority, in a prescribed form.

+Application for airport services permit